talex-tnt/space-invaders-game-assignment/README.md

   - Low CPU clock frequency.
   - Expensive cache misses and branches (branch prediction might not be supported at all).
-  - Limited Memory budget (virtual memory not available).
+  - Limited memory budget (virtual memory not available).
   - Very expensive memory allocations.

-  - Some of these restrictions might be released in the future.
+  Some of these restrictions might be released in the future.

 - ### **Further constraints**
   - Exception might be disabled